 Please see https://paintwritenow.co.uk/class-content/ for a detailed description of the course structure.

 Are there trial classes for new students?

 Each term, I designate a couple of classes, usually in the second half of the term, where students can pay £20 as a one-off fee to come to do a trial lesson with one of my regular classes.
-There are very limited spaces for this.
-I must be contacted in advance to organise this – please do not turn up on the day and expect to be able to try the class, as it is likely you will not be able to.
+There are limited spaces for trial classes and I must be contacted in advance to organise this; please do not just turn up on the day as it is likely there won’t be availability for this.
 If a student would like to meet me 1-1 for a session before starting the group classes, I can organise this and would charge £50 for the hour.